madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

      11.0

 The runs above produce outputs representing model predictions at the six observations over time.

 The forward simulations are based on the initial guesses for the model parameters.

-The initial model predictions can be plotted:
+The initial model predictions look like this:

 ```julia